Bob Foster (politician): Election

 Noting his experience working in the private and public sectors, Foster campaigned on a platform that called for an end to the city's mounting deficit.
 He also advocated adding 100 new police officers to the streets of Long Beach and reducing traffic and pollution permeating from the Port of Long Beach.
 Foster won the June 6, 2006, election with 57.2% of the vote.

 CAISO

 While serving as mayor, Foster was appointed by the governor to the Board of Governors of the state's electricity grid manager, the California Independent System Operator.

-Personal life
+Personal life and death

-Foster and his wife, Nancy, are long-time residents of Sacramento and Long Beach.
-They have two grown sons, and three grown grandchildren.
+Foster and his wife, Nancy, were long-time residents of Sacramento and Long Beach.
+They had two sons, and three grandchildren.
+Foster died on November 30, 2025, at the age of 78.